ARM-software/PAF/doc/index.rst

 ``paf-correl`` will compute the `Pearson correlation coefficient
 <https://en.wikipedia.org/wiki/Pearson_correlation_coefficient>`_ for a trace
-file considering some internmediate values.
+file considering some intermediate values.

 The command line syntax looks like:
   ``paf-correl`` [ *options* ] *INDEX*\ ...